|

 as we do below:

-All exponential models can be represented by either or .
-Consider where r is 0.0525 or 5.25%, an equivalent model would be .
-Since both functions give the same functional model we can say that .
-Or Since then .
-So or (see section on logarithm), and k = 0.05117 or 5.12% Therefore if we were to graph both functions we would get the same graphs:
+All exponential models can be represented by either Consider Since both functions give the same functional model we can say that Or Since So Therefore if we were to graph both functions we would get the same graphs:

 Table 4.1 Examples of Exponential rates:

-Rates conversion to decimal (see section on converting from percent to decimal and from decimal to percent) Properties of Exponential by Example Given the exponential model: or or There are a number of properties that are derived from or define the exponential model.
+Rates conversion to decimal (see section on converting from percent to decimal and from decimal to percent) Properties of Exponential by Example Given the exponential model: There are a number of properties that are derived from or define the exponential model.
 These properties are useful when manipulating exponential functions algebraically and so must be reviewed before any serious application of the exponential model.
-I. , where b, n, and m are constants: Example 4.1a: Evaluate II.
+I. Example 4.1a: Evaluate II.
 Example 4.1b: Evaluate III.
-Example 4.1c: Evaluate IV. , where a, b, and n are constants: Example 4.1d: Evaluate V. Example 4.1e: Evaluate Definitions / Properties when the exponent of the exponential is .
-VI.
+Example 4.1c: Evaluate IV.
+Example 4.1d: Evaluate V. Example 4.1e: Evaluate Definitions / Properties when the exponent of the exponential is VI.
 Example 4.1f: Evaluate VII.
-Example 4.1g: Write as positive exponent VIII. , n-th root of b Example 4.1h: Evaluate IX.
-Example 4.1i: Evaluate Exponential and Logarithm X. If then Example 4.1j: Solve for t, if Take logs of both sides: So Periodic and Continuous rates of Exponential Functions: For exponential models: or or , the rate represented by r is often referred to as the periodic rate and the rate represented by k is often called the continuous rate.
-We have seen earlier that either formula may be used to represent the same function: = = , where .
-The + or - sign before the rate determine whether the models are increasing
+Example 4.1g: Write as positive exponent VIII.
+Example 4.1h: Evaluate IX.
+Example 4.1i: Evaluate Exponential and Logarithm X. If Example 4.1j: Solve for t, if Take logs of both sides: So Periodic and Continuous rates of Exponential Functions: For exponential models: The + or - sign before the rate determine whether the models are increasing

 of decreasing: